ethanrg3/grAId/DESIGN.md

 ## 3. Data Flow
 1. **Student Interaction**
-   - Takes an initial assessment
+   - Takes an initial "easy" assessment
-   - Answers multiple-choice questions (10 choices per question)
+   - Answers 20 multiple-choice questions
    - Data is logged into the system
+   - Student retakes test with new questions, including the same questions he/she missed
+      - These will have a different permutation of wrong answer choices and the right answer choice

 2. **AI Processing**
-   - Analyzes incorrect responses
+   - Analyzes incorrect responses, updating student data according to the specific wrong answer choice student chose
-   - Reorders answer choices to prevent pattern recognition
+   - Continues to retest until no missed questions
-   - Identifies mistake patterns (e.g., misreading, misinterpretation)
+   - Identifies mistake patterns and spits out the next quiz/test that attempts to trip student up in new way
+      - This can be with content, ordering of right/wrong answer choices, and other methods to be determined

 3. **Statistical Analysis & Correlation Mapping**
    - Runs longitudinal analysis of student mistakes